BOARD OF DIRECTORS MANDATE

 This mandate sets out the primary responsibilities of the Board, but shall in no way be construed as limiting the matters that the Board may consider in the course of discharging its duties or as limiting the exercise of a director’s independent judgment.

-From time to time, the Board may also appoint from its members other ad hoc or standing committees on a temporary or permanent basis.
-Each such committee will be governed by a written mandate outlining the committee’s purpose and responsibilities, committee membership criteria, structure and operations (including any authority of the committee to delegate powers to individual members, subcommittees and management) and the manner in which the committee will report to the Board.
+Each such committee will be governed by a written mandate outlining the committee’s purpose and responsibilities, committee membership criteria, structure and operations (including any authority of the committee to delegate powers to individual members, subcommittees and management), and the manner in which the committee will report to the Board.

 - Integrity of management